kedric/lambdarouter/README.md

 }
 ```
 When you use builtin server it was call befor handler and passed on request.
-When you deploy on lambda create spesific lambda with env variable AUTORIZER = true.
+When you deploy on lambda create spesific lambda with env variable AUTHORIZER = true.